Ferragone/Ferragone/README.md

 🎓 I'm a student at a technical university in Kharkiv.

-📚 Continuously learning and exploring new things to broaden my skills.
+📚 Continuously learning and exploring new things to broaden my skills and ability.

 💎 With a brilliant sense of detail and a passion for creating perfect designs.